How Much Does a Commercial Fire Sprinkler System Cost?

 | Sprinkler head testing/replacement | 20 years (standard) / 5 years (fast response) | $500 - $2,000 |

-Total UC offers fire line inspection services to help building owners maintain compliance and ensure system reliability.
+Total UC offers fire line inspection services to help building owners maintain compliance and system reliability.

 Insurance Premium Reductions

-- Payback period: Most sprinkler systems pay for themselves through insurance savings within 5-12 years
+- Payback: most systems pay for themselves through insurance savings within 5-12 years

-- Fire sprinklers operate in 92% of fires large enough to activate them
+- Sprinklers operate in 92% of fires large enough to activate them

-- Sprinklers are effective 96% of the time they operate
+- They are effective 96% of the time they operate

-- Property damage in sprinklered buildings is 80% less than in unsprinklered buildings on average
+- Property damage averages 80% lower in sprinklered buildings

 Life Safety

-- Deaths in fires are reduced by 87% when sprinklers are present (NFPA)
+- Fire deaths drop 87% when sprinklers are present (NFPA)

-- No recorded fire deaths in a fully sprinklered building where the system was properly maintained (U.S. fire records)
+- No recorded fire deaths in a fully sprinklered building with a properly maintained system (U.S. fire records)

 Installation Timeline